safaribread/10-475/README.md

         # 2) Fixing TAX table
         # 3) Plan to filter phyloseq
         # 4) Plan to make bar graph for the taxonomic composition of each cohort colored by phylum

+ # Entry Thurs Mar 21, 2024
+        #Lab meeting agenda:
+        # 1) Discuss alpha and beta diversity graphs of each dataset separately

+        #Lab meeting minutes:
+        # 1) Examine the alpha and beta diversity of each dataset
+        # 2) Examine the compiled PCoA plot of merged dataset
+        # 3) Plan to modify the PCoA plots (shape by other variables, color by smoking status)
+        # 4) Make PCoA plot of the merged dataset by coloring by location
+        # 5) Plan to make PCoA plots for each datasets in general
+        # 6) Discuss plan moving forward:
+              make rarefication parameters the same for all datasets, pick a number regardless of the Chinese dataset. it is ok to delete chinese dataset --> requires justification, e.g. low sampling depth only look at saliva samples for all analysis remake all R to make all the alpha and beta diversities with significance is there significant alpha diversities within each cohort (saliva, smoking status) beta diversities for america and uk datasets PCoA plot for each dataset